 Understand maintenance.
 As with primary homes, your vacation home requires upkeep – mowing the lawn, cleaning the interior, and checking a roof for leaks after a winter storm or summer hurricane.
 In such cases, you may be able to locate a conscientious repair service, or you may decide it’s wiser to buy in a planned vacation community where a manager is on call.
 Regardless, it’s important to factor in the cost of that extra pair of hands as you budget for this purchase.
 Real estate agent Desmond Milvenan, CRS, GRI, with Engel and Volkers in Austin, Texas owns a second home in New Mexico.
 Though she loves it, she now thinks about finding another property that entails less maintenance.
 "This is an older property that always seems to need something.
 We wanted a house and yard and not a condo, but it has involved expense and upkeep," she says.
 Milvenan put her house in a rental pool, which worked well.
 "There’s someone there all the time for maintenance, which works well for this remote property," she says.

 Consider renting before buying.
 While renting may be expensive, it can be a great gauge of what life in that location will be like.
 Rent in a desired location multiple times and in different seasons.
-You won’t always "live there" when it’s 80 degrees, sunny, and with picture-perfect blue skies.
-Gerrett Snedaker, CRB, a real estate agent with Better Homes & Gardens Real Estate Mason-McDuffie, in Sonoma, Calif., suggests renting in an area for at least six months to a year.
+You won’t always “live there” when it’s 80 degrees, sunny, and with picture-perfect blue skies.
+It may be a good idea to rent in an area for at least six months to a year to truly experience the community, climate, etc.

 Many real estate firms specialize in vacation rental properties and listings can be found online with detailed reviews.
 Milvenan rented before she bought.
 Part of her incentive to buy was that she wanted to rent the same house every year and leave some of her belongings there.
 It wasn’t allowed, so she decided to buy a home.